-- Erasmus+ “programme countries” are the states of the EU, the wider EEA plus Turkey and North Macedonia (naturally, the UK is excluded as a destination for students).
+- Erasmus+ “programme countries” are the states of the EU, the wider EEA plus Turkey, Serbia and North Macedonia (naturally, the UK is excluded as a destination for students).

-- The question for throughout this whole period is not whether a study or work placement can take place abroad because the College will continue to provide/facilitate these opportunities, but more about the programmes and funding that are available to support these opportunities.
+- The question for throughout this whole period is not whether a study or work placement can take place abroad because the College will continue to provide/facilitate these opportunities (including given the current Covid-19 circumstances when it is safe to do so), but more about the programmes and funding that are available to support these opportunities.

 Students may wish to take note of the following:

 - Undergraduate students of Imperial College London who undertake a full academic year study placement in 2019-20 as part of their degree ("year abroad") via the Erasmus+ Programme at an institution of higher education in an Erasmus “programme country” have been able to apply for an Erasmus mobility (for study) grant.
-If an individual mobility grant is awarded to such a student then the UK’s exit at a later date will not impact on the value of the grant, albeit the administration of the grant may be impacted.
+The exit of the UK from the EU and the following transitionary period will not impact on these grants.
 Queries to email@example.com

 - Undergraduate students of Imperial College London planning to undertake a full academic year work (industrial) placement in 2019-20 as part of their degree ("year in industry") via the Erasmus Programme at a company or organisation in an Erasmus “programme country” were able to apply for an Erasmus mobility (for a traineeship) grant.
-If an individual mobility grant is awarded to such a student then the UK’s exit at a later date is not expected to impact on the value of the grant, albeit the administration of the grant may be impacted.
+The exit of the UK from the EU and the following transitionary period will not impact on these grants.
 The value of such a grant and all other information, including how to apply, can be viewed here .
 Queries to firstname.lastname@example.org

-- UPDATED (Nov 2019): Undergraduate and postgraduate students of Imperial College London planning as part of their degree during 2019-20 to undertake a work placement (as a module or contributing to a module) in one of the current Erasmus+ programme countries are able to apply for a mobility (for a traineeship) grant from the Erasmus+ scheme regardless of whether the UK exits the EU before their planned placement start date.
+- Undergraduate and postgraduate students of Imperial College London planning as part of their degree during 2019-20 to undertake a work placement (as a module or contributing to a module) in one of the current Erasmus+ programme countries were able to apply for a mobility (for a traineeship) grant from the Erasmus+ scheme regardless of whether the UK exited the EU before their planned placement start date.
 Most UG and PGT work placements occur from April onwards.
 PhD students tend to work to a more flexible timetable.
-If this changes this advice will be updated.
-If an individual mobility grant is awarded to such a student then the UK’s exit from the EU on 31 January or later is not expected to impact on the value of the grant, albeit the administration of the grant may be impacted.
+The exit of the UK from the EU and the following transitionary period will not impact on these grants.
 The value of such a traineeship grant and all other information, including how to apply, can be viewed here .
 IMPORTANT: It is worth checking at any stage whether these grants are available and your queries can be sent to email@example.com

-- Moving on to 2020-21 should that be the year when a student of Imperial College London may be planning to undertake a study or work mobility to what are currently “programme countries” within Erasmus+.
+- Moving on to 2021-22 should that be the year when a student of Imperial College London may be planning to undertake a study or work mobility to what are currently “programme countries” within Erasmus+.
+The position is not yet known.
 Further guidance in due course.

 Further insight can be found on the British Council's website (The British Council is the UK's National Agency for Erasmus).